Our Governing Board

 Andy Kerr

 My name is Andy Kerr.
-I have been a governor at Nook Lane for approximately 10 years both as a parent governor and now as a link governor.
+I have been a governor at Nook Lane for approximately over 10 years both as a parent governor and now as a link governor.

 All three of our children have been pupils at the school.